AdobeDocs/workfront.pt-BR/help/quicksilver/documents/workfront-and-experience-manager-integrations/legacy-enhanced-connector-migration/uninstall-enhanced-connector.md

    >[!NOTE]
    >
-   >Verifique se a versão referenciada no bloco de código acima, ou seja, 1.8.0, reflete a versão que está sendo desinstalada do código.
+   >Verifique se a versão referenciada no bloco de código acima, ou seja, a 1.8.0, reflete a versão que está sendo desinstalada do código.

 1. Remova a seguinte dependência do arquivo pom.xml do submódulo do projeto chamado **all**.